 Benefits of Learning a Second Language

-4. Language immersion helps children develop a higher IQ.
+In addition, language immersion helps children develop a higher IQ.
 Research has shown that fully proficient bilingual individuals outperform monolinguals in problem solving, pattern recognition, and divergent thinking.
 Increased sensitivity to verbal as well as non-verbal cues has also been observed.

 Foreign language skills have also been linked to higher test scores.
 Partial bilingualism in a second language may or may not lead to cognitive benefits, while mastery of two or more languages will exhibit positive cognitive results.